hvalfangst/ktor-koin-api/README.md

-# Ktor API with auth Middleware
+# Ktor Koin API with Flyway, Exposed and JWT using Maven

 ## Requirements